ay-garg/must-gather-analysis/README.md

 # must-gater-analysis
 OpenShift 4 must-gather analysis script to verify cluster health by fetching the important data.

-## The `must-gather-analysis` shell script fetches the following data out of the must-gather.
+## The `must-gather-analysis` shell script fetches following data from the must-gather.
 - Infrastructure
 - ETCD
 - ClusterVersion